Krenvirshi "Lodki" s Kashkaval

 3. 03

-In a small bowl, use a fork to mash the cream cheese and feta together into a chunky paste, then beat in the egg and black pepper until combined.
+In a small bowl, mash the softened cream cheese and crumbled feta with a fork until it forms a chunky paste, then beat in the egg and black pepper.

 4. 04